HOME WISE Uranium Project > Mining & Milling > Issues >

 On July 29, 2011, CNSC approved the Environmental Assessment Comprehensive Study Report.

-> Download Record of Proceedings, including Reasons for Decision, July 29, 2011 external link (PDF)
+> Download Record of Proceedings, including Reasons for Decision, July 29, 2011 (PDF)

 Federal review panel recommends approval of Matoush underground uranium exploration project despite missing social licence and a long list of inadequacies: